Recipe by JAMON0126

-"Layers of sauerkraut, corned beef, Swiss cheese, rye bread crumbs - and Russian-style salad dressing for a back-to-basics version of this deli sandwich turned casserole." — JAMON0126
+"Layers of sauerkraut, corned beef, Swiss cheese, rye bread crumbs, and Russian-style salad dressing make up this casserole version of the deli sandwich ."

 Watch video tips and tricks